ethyca/fides/docs/fides/docs/ui/datasets.md

 # Managing Datasets

-The Admin UI's Datasets panel allows you to easily view, add, edit, and configure your existing [datasets](https://ethyca.github.io/fideslang/resources/dataset/) and their connections.
+The Datasets panel allows you to easily view, add, edit, and configure your existing [datasets](https://ethyca.github.io/fideslang/resources/dataset/) and their connections.

 ## Adding a dataset

-Datasets can be added to the Fidesctl UI by connecting to your databases, or by uploading a pre-configured dataset YAML.
+Datasets can be added to the Fides UI by connecting to your databases, or by uploading a pre-configured dataset YAML.
 An `empty state` label on the Datasets panel shows no datasets have been configured.

 To add a new dataset, select **Create new dataset** from the Datasets panel.